Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Help us build the archive of the future by preserving a piece of your digital life—whatever that may be.
 You can submit anything from a selfie on your first day of class to a video on your graduation day.
 Archivists will review submissions of digital photos, documents, and short videos for preservation in the University Archive and UNT Digital Library.

 Materials added to the University Archive and UNT Digital Library will be part of a growing research collection of publicly accessible, digital archival materials.
-Learn more by following the link.
+Learn more by visiting our Keeper page.

-The Government Information Connection provide excellent resources on civic engagement, elections, and elected officals.
+The Government Information Connection provides excellent resources on civic engagement, elections, and elected officials.
 Please visit the pages to learn more.

 Copyright © University of North Texas.
 Some rights reserved.
 Except where otherwise indicated, the content of this library guide is made available under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 Suggested citation for citing this guide when adapting it: